bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md

 uImage then extract it and check to make sure that the directory contents are as expected.

-     cd /Data/admin
-     tar -xf cross-mod
+     tar -xf cross-mod.tar.gz
      ls -laR cross-mod/

-After checking that the modules have been extracted as expected then copy the module tree into place as per the following example.
+After checking that the modules have been extracted as expected, copy the module tree into place as per the following example.

 Note that this is a **very** dangerous part of the process so if you don't